 Then I had to manually edit the .vmx file as I had no other choice, we were not able to restore this Virtual Machine at that time.

 I have removed the “virtual_machine_disk_name>-000002.vmdk” entries and added the existing disks to the configuration file.
 Virtual Machine Powering on was successful and I got the confirmation as there was no data loss.
-In my case,luckily there were no actual delta vmdks and I did not end up with a data loss.
-If you are removing the Existing delta file entries, definitely you will end up with a data loss which was in the removed delta disk.
+In my case,luckily there were no actual delta vmdks with data and I did not end up with a data loss.
+If you are removing the Existing delta file entries, double check the size of the disk and decide whether there can be a data loss or not before you proceed.

 Again, Do it with your own Risk!